julot/sphinxcontrib-dd/README.rst

 This extension is inspired by
 `sphinx_erdiagram <https://pypi.python.org/pypi/sphinx_erdiagram>`__.

+But unfortunately,
-But the extension has been heavily design for japanese language document.
+the extension has been heavily design for japanese language document.
 So it looks rather ugly in english document due to the font it use.
 And I also want to reuse the Swagger specification file used to define the REST API.